adriens/schemacrawler-plugin-neo4j/README.md

 Follow neo4j install instructions.
 In the following sections, i will assume you are runnning neo4j on linux as it's easier to document, but things are exactly the same.

-Choose an **empty and dedicated* directoty that will contain the generated datasbe : BEWARE AS DURING DATABASE CREATION THIS DIRECTORY WILL BE DELETED BU THE PLUGIN !**
+Choose an **empty and dedicated* directoty that will contain the generated datasbe : BEWARE AS DURING DATABASE CREATION THIS DIRECTORY WILL BE DELETED BY THE PLUGIN !**

 # Generate the neo4j graph database !